BP leads British blue-chips to five-month high

-LONDON (Reuters) - Britain’s top share index climbed to a five-month high on Tuesday, with investors flocking to buy energy stocks after strong results from BP (BP.L) raised expectations for earnings from the sector.
+LONDON, Oct 29 (Reuters) - Britain’s top share index climbed to a five-month high on Tuesday, with investors flocking to buy energy stocks after strong results from BP raised expectations for earnings from the sector.

-BP was the top-performer on the blue-chip FTSE 100 index .FTSE, surging 5.6 percent after the company announced forecast-beating profits, a dividend hike and plans to sell assets.
+BP was the top-performer on the blue-chip FTSE 100 index , surging 5.6 percent after the company announced forecast-beating profits, a dividend hike and plans to sell assets.

-BP’s results urged some investors to bet on upbeat results from other major energy firms this week, including Royal Dutch Shell (RDSa.L), Total (TOTF.PA) and Statoil (STL.OL).
+BP’s results urged some investors to bet on upbeat results from other major energy firms this week, including Royal Dutch Shell, Total and Statoil.

 “We are overweight on the energy sector as we believe that the companies have got more potential to surprise on the upside at this point in the cycle,” Robert Parkes, equity strategist at HSBC Securities, said.

-The UK oil and gas index .FTNMX0530, the best-performing sector, recorded its biggest daily gain in nearly a year, rising 2.4 percent to a three-month high.
+The UK oil and gas index, the best-performing sector, recorded its biggest daily gain in nearly a year, rising 2.4 percent to a three-month high.

 It helped push the FTSE 100 up 48.91 points, or 0.7 percent, to end at 6,774.73, after hitting 6,777.16 in intraday trade, its highest since May.